 A good contract is also a useful management tool from a legal and financial perspective and for information, planning and strategic purposes, provided that it is firmly rooted in the organisation.
 Finally, the carefully considered formation of contracts is also a chance for the parties to align their expectations.

-We have built a high level of insight into many sectors and the special conditions applicable in these sectors.
+At TVC Law Firm we have built a high level of insight into many sectors and the special conditions applicable in these sectors.
 Consequently, we know where the challenges often arise and how to handle them.
 Through our experience and our structured approach, we ensure that you receive advice that is precisely tailored to your company's needs and risk profile.

 We attach extremely high priority to immediate availability, as we know that our clients are often best served by day-to-day advice, addressing specific circumstances immediately and preferably informally.